Mazid2003/Job-practice/Networking/readme.md

 - Hands-on practice with commands & tools
 - Exploring advanced networking concepts

-This document explains the **OSI Model** and its mapping to the **TCP/IP Model**, with examples, troubleshooting tips, and interview-ready notes.
+Here is the explaination of the **OSI Model** and its mapping to the **TCP/IP Model**, with examples, troubleshooting tips, and interview-ready notes.

 ---
 ## 📊 OSI vs TCP/IP Layer Table